marzhall/BBL/readme.txt

     - None

 IncludeFinder:
-    - No crashes when the file being included is not present (I know, terrible)
-    - creating a massive map of all includes that can be queried to find out what what files include a file X
+    - creating a forest of includes that can be queried to find out what files include a file X

 ####
 Use